Which Scandinavian languages should I learn?

 However, Finnish and Icelandic are different.

-2. Not very difficult for English speaker
+2. Not very difficult for an English speaker

 Norwegian, Swedish, and Danish are the three most natural languages for English speakers to pick up.